 I work from a home office.
 This has its perks and its challenges, like anything, and to make things more complicated, the perks and challenges don’t always sit in separate categories.
 For instance, it’s great to be able to work undisturbed for long hours.
 But sometimes that wonderful solitude can be a bit tedious.
 It’s nice being able to have some conversation that doesn’t involve purrs and meows as responses during the day.
 So…one day, when a knock sounded on the door, while I knew that it was only a salesman who would be trying to sell me something I didn’t want or need, I opened the door.

 There he stood, the salesman who would try to sell me a phone plan.
-I stepped out into the hall, because I wasn’t going to invite a man I didn’t know inside.
-Because I had two cats that I didn’t want out in the hall, I quickly closed the door behind me.
+I stepped out into the hall because I wasn’t going to invite a man I didn’t know inside.
+And because I had two cats that I didn’t want out in the hall, I quickly closed the door behind me.
 Not fast enough!
 I scooped my littlest beast into my arms before she could get past my feet.
 Kitty 2 was on the other side of the door now, waiting for her chance, so I just held onto Kitty 1 rather than have to deal with two quick little critters that didn’t enjoy having a door between me and them.
 The salesman began his pitch.

 My littlest cat was a Class A Wiggleworm and she had a predilection for heights.
 She wasn’t content to stay snuggled in my arms for very long and managed to wriggle free and climb onto my shoulder.
 I didn’t want unwilling claws to put holes in my sweater by pulling her down and she wasn’t running around the halls, so I let her be.